segv11/boot-unlocker/app/src/main/assets/markdown/HowItWorks.md

 application could not have been written without their contributions.

-To learn more about how this app works, and plans for future functionality, follow this project on Google Code, or subscribe the application's XDA thread: <http://bit.ly/BootUnlocker>
+To learn more about how this app works, and plans for future functionality, follow this project on GitHub, or subscribe the application's XDA thread: <http://bit.ly/BootUnlocker>

 Please note that the Nexus 7 (2012 version) cannot be supported